On the precanonical structure of the Schr\"odinger wave functional: Introduction

-Thus the question arises whether a formulation of quantum field theory could be built based on those alternative space-time symmetric Hamiltonizations of field theory, and if the inherent features of the latter, such as the manifest respect of the space-time symmetries and the finite dimensionality of the corresponding analogue of the configuration space (i.e. the bundle of fields variables over the space-time, whose sections are the fields configurations appearing in the standard formulations) would be helpful for the clarification of the fundamental issues of QFT at the leading edge of current research, e.g. in the context of quantum gravity.
+Thus, the question arises whether a formulation of quantum field theory could be built based on these alternative space-time symmetric Hamiltonizations of field theory, and if the inherent features of the latter, such as manifest respect for the space-time symmetries and the finite dimensionality of the corresponding analogue of the configuration space (i.e. the bundle of field variables over space-time, whose sections are field configurations appearing in the standard formulations) can help in clarifying fundamental issues of QFT at the frontiers of current research, e.g. in the context of quantum gravity.

-Moreover, the existence of the Hamilton-Jacobi formulations of field theories which are associated with each of the alternative Hamiltonizations \cite{kastrup,rund,nambu,horava} naturally leads to the question as to whether the alternative formulations of quantum field theories exist which would reproduce the corresponding Hamilton-Jacobi equations in the classical limit, and what would be their physical significance.
+Furthermore, the existence of the Hamilton-Jacobi formulations of field theories associated with each of these alternative Hamiltonizations \cite{kastrup,rund,nambu,horava,my-epl} naturally leads to the question whether alternative formulations of quantum field theories exist which would reproduce the corresponding generalized Hamilton-Jacobi equations in the classical limit, and what would be their physical significance.